 “I am truly thrilled to be working with some of the greats of show business on this new CD,” Engelbert recently said.

-The CD is being produced in London and Los Angeles by Grammy award winning producer Martin Terefe (Train, Jason Mraz, James Morrison) and is scheduled for release March 17 2014
+"Engelbert Calling"was produced in London and Los Angeles by Grammy award winning producer Martin Terefe (Train, Jason Mraz, James Morrison)

 For Everything Engelbert please check out our Facebook page: www.facebook.com/OfficialEngelbertHumperdinck